kamrik/IntroText/labs/lab_03.md

  `github.com/comp1238w25/lab3-username`

 ## Complete the assignment in your new repository
-- Use the [autograder instructions](autograder_instructions.md) to find your way around your new repo
+- In your new repository edit the `README.md` according to instructions from the `Instructions.md` file.
-- Edit the `README.md` according to instructions from the `Instructions.md` file.
+- Use the [autograder instructions](autograder_instructions.md) to find your way around your new repo.